twilio/twilio-video.js/COMMON_ISSUES.md

 ### Safari mobile
 <details>
-<summary>Mobile Safari Participants on iOS 13.0.1 sometimes fail to send audio</summary>
+<summary>Mobile Safari Participants on iOS 13.1-13.3 sometimes fail to send audio</summary>
 <p>

-   This issue happened due to regression on iOS 13.0.1.
+   This issue happened due to regression on iOS 13.1.
+The fix was released by Apple in iOS 13.4.
 Find more details in this [WebKit bug](https://bugs.webkit.org/show_bug.cgi?id=202405).
 </p>
 </details>
 <details>